Home

 GUA CHARAS

 Located off the road to Sungai Lembing, west of Kuantan.
-The cave is about 80m above ground level, reached by steep steps.
+Charas cave is about 80m above ground level, reached by steep steps.
 Inside is a huge chamber, towards the rear is a statue of a reclining Buddha.
-The cave is also an archaeological site.
+The cave is used by Buddhists and Hindus.
+It is also an archaeological site.
 There is a small entrance fee, and torches can be rented from the monks.

 left click for larger picture